Industry Analysis & Industry Trends

 A prime location is essential to a convenience store's success because quick and easy access is essential to drive foot-traffic.
 As with most retail industries, the location of establishments typically relates to the region's population density.
 This aspect, in turn, affects the employment level and wage costs of each region.
 In theory, a greater number of residents generate stronger demand for convenience stores.

-At the regional level, the Southeast and West regions house the most convenience stores.
-These regions are expected to account for about 42.9% of the total convenience stores in the United States in 2014.
+At the regional level, the Southeast and West regions are home to the most convenience stores.
+These regions are expected to account for 42.8% of the total convenience stores in the United States in 2016.
 Within these regions, California and Florida are expected to house the most convenience stores, accounting for 8.6% and 9.7% of industry establishments, respectively... purchase to read more